tarantula11/4090/README.md

 3. Put the panel title on the first line and the panel dialogue/action on the following lines.
 Blank lines are ignored.

 When the folder exists, `render.py` will render your custom files in alphabetical order.
 If no files are present, it falls back to the built-in Terminator T-2045 storyboard text.

+### Included sample script

+This repository ships with a prewritten **TERMINATOR T-2045** storyboard under `scripts/`.
+You can use it as-is to generate panels or as a template for your own `.txt` files.